~Locally Owned & Operated

 The site noted above explains that when you are safe inside the steel unit, especially so with the fact that the unit we provide has a floor.
 You are inside of a complete steel box, a faraday cage.

 If you do work with a unit that does not have a floor plate and is not having the addition of sheetrock to cover the plate walls, it is recommended to call an electrician to attach a copper wire from the unit to a grounding rod*.
-Typical cost to be expected runs $150-$350 depending on your location.
+Typical cost varies depending on your location.

 *This information verified by a retired electrician and offered for information purposes only.
 Same information is set out in the FEMA 320 guidebook when referring to units without a steel floor.